L-o-A/SmartContracts/contracts/Readme.txt

     This burns the capsule token when its minted as LOA NFT.
     Can only be called from LOA NFT smart contract

-getCapsuleType(id)
-    Returns the type of Capsule Token

-getCapsuleLevel(id)
+getCapsuleDetail(id)
-    Returns the level of Capsule Token
+    Returns the (type, level, status) of Capsule Token status of the capsule in interger.
+Here is the meaning of integer value.
+        0 : unpublished
+        1 : published
+        2 : owned
+        3 : staked
+        4 : unlocked
+        5 : minted
+        6 : burned

-putCapsules(ids, levels, types, startTimes)
+modifyCapsules(isAdding, ids, levels, types, startTimes)
-    Admin adds the Capusule tokens before it can be minted.
+    Admin adds/removes the Capusule tokens before it can be minted.

-removeCapsules(ids)
-    Admin can remove capsules at later diffentiated

 airdrop(capsuleType, receiver)
     Only admin call this funciton to airdrop some capsules to specific recipient